thuan2172001/DKMH_UET/README.md

 # AutoDKMH
 *Command-line tool for automatically registering courses of VNU*

-## Advantages
-- Totally automatic tool
-- Won't stop until successful registering or being killed by you
-- Command-line based, you can run from a server which has strong network connection

 ## Setup
 Config account and course codes in ```src/config.properties```
   - ```usr``` - Student code